corakroemer/corakroemer.github.io/_pages/about.md

 Are you interested to know more about the thesis?
 [Read this](https://corakroemer.github.io/thesis/).
 Or about the data set?
 [Read this](https://corakroemer.github.io/dataset/).

-She is currently working as research associate for the pilot project "[eHumanities -- interdisziplinär](https://www.fdm-bayern.org/ehumanities-interdisziplinaer/)" at the University Library Erlangen-Nürnberg.
+She is currently working as research associate for the pilot project "[eHumanities -- interdisziplinär](https://www.fdm-bayern.org/ehumanities-interdisziplinaer/)" at the University Library Erlangen-Nuremberg. eHumanities -- interdisziplinär is developing new tools, support methods and best practice recommendations (i.e. DataCite, RDMO) for research data management within the Humanities.

 ## Research interests